 If you receive a paper with a court date on it – either at home or on the road, it is proceeding under Part 3 of the Provincial Offenses Act (POA).
 It indicates that you, or a representative, have been summoned to be at court on a particular day and time.
-If you have representation, you typically do not have to attend your court dates other than if there is a trial and in some cases, for a Plea.
+If you have representation, you typically do not have to attend your court dates other than for a Trial and in some cases, a Plea.

 These charges are typically more serious than Part I Traffic Tickets.
-Part 3 Traffic Ticket convictions can result in thousands of dollars in fines, license suspensions and potentially even jail time.
-While all Part 1 Traffic Ticket theoretically be filed as a Part III Offence, such as Careless Driving.
+Part 3 Traffic Ticket convictions can result in thousands of dollars in fines, license suspensions and potential jail time.
+A few Part I Offences can sometimes be filed as a Part III Offence, such as Careless Driving.
 If the charge or incidents are deemed by the officer to be more serious, they would opt for a Part III summons.

-One example is Careless Driving, which can be laid as a Part I or a Part III offence.
-As a Part 1 Traffic Ticket, a conviction is a fine of $490.00 and 6 demerit points, as well as hiking your insurance through the roof.
-When the same charge is laid as a Part III charge, the can be between $400 and $2000.00, plus surcharges bringing the range typically between $490 and $2505.
-There is also six demerit points.
-In addition, you can have your driver’s license suspended for up to two years and spend time in custody for up to six months.
-Because of the serious impact of a Part III summons, representation is more crucial.
+A conviction for Careless Driving as a Part 1 Traffic Ticket might yield a fine for $490.00 and 6 demerit points, as well as your insurance company hiking your premiums.
+If you are convicted of the same charge under a Part III offence, your fine will range from $400 and $2000.00, plus surcharges bringing the range typically between $490 and $2505, plus six demerit points.
+However, your driver’s license can be suspended for up to two years, as well as being sentenced to jail for up six months.
+With your liberty and right to drive at stake, representation is crucial.

 What are some of the Part III Summons Charges (and what do they mean)?